Idaho Real Homes Real Estate Office

 Sometimes you will find freshly subdivided land will be getting sold without its complete legal description at time of sale.
 You certainly want to be keeping track of that prior to closing the property.

 Quite often the legal description will be long and not make a lot of sense to you if you are not familiar with them.
 Here is a link to an article that explains legal descriptions made by our friends at Pioneer Title.
-3 methods of legal descriptions in Idaho.
+3 Methods of legal descriptions in Idaho.

 Any questions on this do not hesitate to Contact us and we are happy to help you or refer you to someone who can.